 It’s about that time of day (okay, maybe it’s always that time of day, but can you blame us?) where we talk about one of our favorite subjects: food.
-We recently packed our bags and Lederhosen to return to Germany and refresh our memories of the best experiences, routes, accommodation and guides.
+We recently packed our bags and Lederhosen to return to Germany and refresh our memories of the best experiences, routes, accommodations and guides.
 But we got a little distracted.
 Whilst we absolutely stayed true to our word and have returned with some of the best itineraries with which to enjoy Germany (have a look here) we also came back with a new insight and love of this Western European food haven.
 We visited some of the best Michelin starred restaurants around but then also tasted some of the more unusual and traditional dishes on offer too.
 So here’s our Travel Expert’s (gluttony) guide to eating your way through Germany…

 Calling all meat lovers…Rouladen is a tender beef dish with bacon, onions, mustard and pickles.
 All of the ingredients are wrapped with thinly sliced beef served with gravy and potatoes.
 And, of course, a pint of your favorite German beer (for us it’s the Spaten Oktoberfest, usually served in the fall).